jnozzi/cocoadev.com/markdown/SetADateForAnAppToExpire.md

 What if the user runs your app once, then a month or so later downloads a new version (or even re-downloads the same version).
 Will your app refuse to open?
 When people email you and ask to have their trial period reset for this very reason will you do it? how?

-If you try checking the network for the date, how will you deal with the inevitable General/VersionTracker comments to the effect *"This is spyware!!
+If you try checking the network for the date, how will you deal with the inevitable VersionTracker comments to the effect *"This is spyware!!
 It connects to the net everytime it starts up!"* What if the system your app is running on isn't connected to the internet?

 What if the user simply resets their system clock to a later date?
 What about daylight savings time?
 What if their clock battery is dead?

 Sorry if this sounds contentious - I've run into all these issues at various times, with various applications, and I've never once paid for any of them, and it always gave a bad impression of the company/individual responsible.
 Concentrate on making your application better so people will **want** to support and pay for it, and not assuming all your users are out to rip you off.

-General/DetectFirstRun contains a discussion about using the defaults database to store time information related to this issue
+DetectFirstRun contains a discussion about using the defaults database to store time information related to this issue

 ----